-We consider various setups in simulation studies and compare the above post-OCMT AGLASSO procedure with that based on the OCMT\ alone or the AGLASSO procedure of \cite{HuangEtal2010} alone.
+We consider various setups in the simulation studies and compare the above post-OCMT AGLASSO procedure with that based on the OCMT\ alone or the AGLASSO procedure of \cite{HuangEtal2010} alone.
 We find that the former one generally outperforms the latter two significantly.
 We apply our method on a dataset from the Longitudinal Survey on Rural Urban Migration in China (RUMiC) and the empirical results also demonstrate the excellent performance of our procedure in finite samples.

-The remainder of this paper is structured as follows.
+The remainder of the paper is structured as follows.
 In the next section, we illustrate our approach through a single-stage procedure that is silent to hidden signals.
 In Section \ref{SEC:multi}, we present the more powerful multiple-stage procedure.
 We investigate the finite sample properties of our procedure through Monte Carlo experiments in Section \ref{SEC:MC} and an empirical application in Section \ref{SEC:application}.
 We conclude the paper in Section \ref{SEC:conclusion}.
-We present proofs of all the propositions and theorems in the paper in Appendix \ref{APP:real_main_proof}.
-The online supplement contains some additional technical materials that include the proofs of the technical lemmas in Appendix \ref{APP:mainproof} and some additional results in the simulation and the application.
-To facilitate the reading of the proofs of the main results, we present the idea of the proofs in Appendices \ref{APP:tech_one_stage} and \ref{SEC:multi_tech}.
+The proofs of all propositions and theorems in the paper are relegated to Appendix \ref{APP:real_main_proof}.
+The online supplement contains some additional technical materials that include the proofs of the technical lemmas in Appendix \ref{APP:mainproof} and some additional results in the simulation and application.
+To facilitate reading, We present our procedure in detail for practitioners in Appendix \ref{SEC:procedure} and the idea of the proofs in Appendices \ref{APP:tech_one_stage} and \ref{SEC:multi_tech}.